Mackenzie Crook: Career

-Film and television career
+Film and television

-One of Crook's earliest television appearances was in the 1998 Channel 4 sketch show Barking as grotesque schoolteacher Mr. Bagshaw, said to be based on a variety of obnoxious overbearing science teachers Crook had in school.

-Crook was offered his first major television role as a comedy sketch contributor on Channel 4's The Eleven O'Clock Show in 1998, from which he was later dropped.
+One of Crook's earliest television appearances was in the 1998 Channel 4 sketch show Barking, where he played the grotesque schoolteacher Mr Bagshaw, who was said to be based on a variety of obnoxious overbearing science teachers Crook had in school.
+In 1998, Crook was offered his first major television role as a comedy sketch contributor on Channel 4's The Eleven O'Clock Show, from which he was later dropped.
 He was later a member of the main cast of the BBC sketch show TV to Go in 2001.

 In late 1999, he hosted the short-lived ITV1 show Comedy Café as his Charlie Cheese character.
 The show, made by Channel X for ITV1, had Cheese interviewing celebrities about their latest live tour, book, album or film release.

 In 2001, Crook auditioned for the role of Gareth Keenan in Ricky Gervais' and Stephen Merchant's popular mockumentary The Office.
-Though it was originally written for a larger, thuggish actor, Crook won the role, and in 2001, he was nominated for a British Comedy Award for Best Comedy Breakthrough Artist.
+Though it was originally written for a larger, thuggish actor, Crook won the role, and in 2001 he was nominated for a British Comedy Award for Best Comedy Breakthrough Artist.

-Crook was featured in Pirates of the Caribbean: The Curse of the Black Pearl (2003), Pirates of the Caribbean: Dead Man's Chest (2006), and Pirates of the Caribbean: At World's End (2007), as Ragetti, a pirate with a comically ill-fitting wooden false eye, who is teamed with Pintel (Lee Arenberg).
+Crook featured in Pirates of the Caribbean: The Curse of the Black Pearl (2003), Pirates of the Caribbean: Dead Man's Chest (2006), and Pirates of the Caribbean: At World's End (2007), as Ragetti, a pirate with a comically ill-fitting wooden false eye, who is teamed with Pintel (Lee Arenberg).

-Crook has appeared in adverts as the character for Visa and M&Ms. He has also been heard as himself in adverts for MTV and Film4, and as a voiceover artiste for motor insurance company Green Flag in 2007.
-In 2010 he narrated an advertisement for electrical retailer Currys.
+Crook has appeared in advertisements as the character for Visa and M&M's.
+He has also been heard as himself in adverts for MTV and Film4, and as a voiceover artiste for motor insurance company Green Flag in 2007.
+In 2010, he narrated an advertisement for electrical retailer Currys.